zyx124/dictation/dictation.md

 canal 渠，管道

 107
 Open up your wallet, you expect to find one, tens twenties and maybe a hundle.
 THe last thing that you ever expect is a Tom, also known as a 2 dollar bill.
 Here is why.
-In 1862, the federal Governmem
+In 1862, the federal Government has just print its first paper money, the first and the only denomination for the 1 dollar and 2 dollar bills and keep in mind that people were making
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU2MTY2MzY0NywtMTAyMTI3NDk1M119
+eyJoaXN0b3J5IjpbMTAzOTk3MTQ3OCwtMTAyMTI3NDk1M119
 -->